Ekeneparody/Data-Science/Messy_employee_data/README.md

 - Inconsistent dates
 =======

-### A full EDA was done on this dataset where the dataset was:
+### A full EDA was done on this synthetic dataset where the dataset was:
 - Inspected and Cleaned from the first column to the last
 - Grouped and Aggregated
 - Visualized with different charts and insights were brought out.